Te Ara Tika

 - 73% of the project cost is being covered by Waka Kotahi NZ Transport Agency.

-- The new bridge will be durable, low maintenance and improve access for pedestrians.
+- The new bridge is durable, low maintenance and will improve access for pedestrians.

 - The build allow for future development in the area.

-- Once complete Te Ara Tika will be the third overbridge for the town.
-The first was built in the late 1800s and the current one 32 years ago.
+- Te Ara Tika will is the third overbridge for the town.
+The first was built in the late 1800s and the second one 32 years ago.

 The original over bridge was built in the late 1800s.